Non-minimal Elliptic Threefolds at Infinite Distance I: Log Calabi-Yau Resolutions: Restricting star degenerations

 \item $\{ E^{\infty}_{k+1}, E^{\infty}_{i}, \smallbullet \}$: The only candidate for triplet completion left is a third $E^{\infty}_{j}$.
 Tuning $\{ E^{\infty}_{k+1}, E^{\infty}_{i}, E^{\infty}_{j} \}$ gives the residual $\hat{G}$ divisor

-We now need to distinguish two subcases depending on the existing relation among these exceptional divisors. \begin{itemize} \item If at least two of $E^{\infty}_{k+1}$, $E^{\infty}_{i}$ and $E^{\infty}_{j}$ stem from blow-ups of the same representative of $f$ (say $f[p_{k+1},p_{i}]$, for concreteness), we have
+We now need to distinguish two subcases depending on the existing relation among these exceptional divisors. \begin{itemize} \item If at least two of $E^{\infty}_{k+1}$, $E^{\infty}_{i}$ and $E^{\infty}_{j}$ stem from blow-ups of the same repre\-sentative of $f$ (say $f[p_{k+1},p_{i}]$, for concreteness), we have

 yielding a non-minimal factorization of $f[p_{k+1},p_{i}]$, with $f[p_{k+1},p_{i}] \cdot E_{k+1} = 1$.

 \item If $E^{\infty}_{k+1}$, $E^{\infty}_{i}$ and $E^{\infty}_{j}$ each stem from the blow-up of a different representative of $f$, we need to have $n \geq 4$ to satisfy the effectiveness bounds.
 We now need to distinguish the cases in which the intersection points of said representatives of $f$ with $C_{0}$ have not been blown-up, and those in which they have.
 We consider the two extreme cases, in which none or all of them have been blown-up, with the intermediate cases leading to hybrids of the factorization cascades presented below.